Nandita Das (politician)

 Nandita Das (born 23 October 1969) is an Indian National Congress politician from the state of Assam, India.
 She is a two time member of Assam Legislative Assembly.
-She won 2016 and 2021 assembly election from Boko constituency.
+She won the 2016 and 2021 assembly election from Boko constituency.

-Nandita Das was appointed president of Assam Pradesh Mahila Congress Committee on 3 January 2019.
+Nandita Das was appointed president of Assam Pradesh Mahila Congress Committee on 3 January 2019 and served in that capacity until 2022.